Skip to content

 Feeling underwhelmed?
 You’re in good company.
 Google Voice offers bare-bones features at the cost of a more advanced plan.

-And no matter how much you upgrade Google Voice, there will always be features it’s missing.
-This includes shared numbers, a desktop app, toll-free numbers, and more
+And no matter how much you upgrade Google Voice, there will always be issues with Google Voice not working.
+You also won’t have access to key features like shared numbers, a desktop app, and toll-free numbers.

 If you’re still keen on buying a Google Voice plan, you should know there are other costs to consider.